top of page

 Daniela Atencio and Claudio Rossi: Bio-lent cities: Programmed landscape ruination.

-Block 3.
-Aesthetic and ethical considerations
+C. Aesthetic and ethical considerations

 Sara Valente and Marcelo Ertorteguy: Architectural artifacts, intangible installations, hybrid objects and instruments, rehabilitation and prefabricated systems.